 The majority of the data underlying the report, including much more detailed breakdowns, are available on StatsWales and through the StatsWales open data services.

-Most of the indicators (33) are based on sources that have been published as Official Statistics, that is they have been published by government statisticians, or by other public bodies, under the Code of Practice for Statistics.
+Most of the indicators (32) are based on sources that have been published as official statistics.
+That is they have been published by government statisticians, or by other public bodies, under the Code of Practice for Statistics.

 12 indicators are based on other sources such as administrative data held by government departments.
-1 indicator currently has no data.
+2 indicators currently have no data.

-Some of the narrative included in the “globally responsible” goal report are based on factual statements of policy and programme implementation.
+Some of the narrative included in the 'globally responsible' goal report are based on factual statements of policy and programme implementation.
 These data are not collected through official statistics sources and although reported here for context we cannot provide assurance about data quality.
-The Quality report for contextual information provides further information, where available, about the data used as contextual information in the goal narratives.

 What else should I know about the data?

-The Quality report for contextual information alongside this release provides links to quality information about each of the data sources used to measure the national indicators, or provides that information where it does not exist elsewhere.
+The quality report for the national indicators alongside this release provides links to quality information about each of the data sources used to measure the national indicators, or provides that information where it does not exist elsewhere.

 Who are the users of this report?